• Skip to primary navigation

 Ingredients on a counter top.

-• Chicken breasts - Can be substituted with cubed chicken thighs if desired (they make take an extra minute or so to cook through).
+• Chicken breasts - Can be substituted with cubed chicken thighs if desired.
 You can also substitute with shredded rotisserie chicken.
 Simply skip the steps of seasoning and cooking your chicken and continue with the recipe as written.

 • Olive oil - Any neutral cooking oil on hand will work.

-• Garlic - Fresh minced garlic will provide the best flavor.
-Two cloves of garlic can be substituted with ½ teaspoon of garlic powder if needed.
+• Aromatics - Onion and garlic add flavor to the dish.
+While fresh minced garlic adds the best flavor, two cloves of garlic can be substituted with ½ teaspoon of garlic powder if needed.

 • Broccoli - Can be substituted with chopped cauliflower or brussels sprouts.
-Asparagus or frozen peas can also be used, but should be added in the last 3 minutes, since they will cook faster.
+Asparagus or frozen peas are also great choices, but should be added in the last 3 minutes since they cook faster.

 • Heavy cream - Makes your sauce thick and creamy.
 Can be substituted with half & half for a slightly thinner sauce.